-- Loss of urine associated with a sudden, uncontrollable urge to urinate.
+- Loss of urine associated with a sudden, uncontrollable urge to urinate

-- Urination while sleeping.
+- Urination while sleeping

-- Urination immediately after drinking small amounts of liquid.
+- Urination immediately after drinking small amounts of liquid

-- Urination caused by sneezing, coughing or laughing.
+- Urination caused by sneezing, coughing or laughing

-- Urination caused by exercise or heavy lifting.
+- Urination caused by exercise or heavy lifting

 The causes of both forms of incontinence may or may not be related, and because of this, it is important to see a physician to obtain a proper diagnosis and treatment plan.

-Try starting a voiding diary to track how much you drink, when you drink, and when you urinate or have urges to urinate.
+After a diagnosis, your doctor will create a personalized treatment plan.
+Typically, doctors will ask you to start a voiding diary to track how much you drink, when you drink, and when you urinate or have urges to urinate.